rwl/pylon/README.rst

 -------

-Pylon is licensed under the Apache License version 2.0 with the exception of the ``pylon.cvxopt`` module which is licensed under the GNU General Public License version 3.
+Pylon is licensed under the Apache License version 2.0 with the exception of the ``cvxopf`` module which is licensed under the GNU General Public License version 3.

 -------